Don Collins: College career

 Collins, a 6'6" tall Scott High School standout, was selected as the Pac-10 Player of the Year, after averaging 23 points per game for Washington State University, in 1980 and leading the Cougars to their first NCAA Tournament berth since 1941.
 In a 2011 story, Cougfan.com recounted Collins' sterling career at Washington State and made the case that he is the greatest player in school history.

 USBL and CBA

 Collins starred in basketball minor leagues, averaging more than 30 points per game, in the United States Basketball League (USBL).
 A member of the Continental Basketball Association (CBA's) 50th Anniversary Team, Collins is regarded as one of the most prolific scorers in the history of minor league basketball.

 Collins had two 63-point scoring games in the minor leagues, both in 1986: In the CBA, as a member of the Baltimore Lightning, against the Detroit Spirits; and in the USBL, as a member of the Tampa Bay Flash, against the Jersey Jammers.

 That same year, as a member of the Tampa Bay Thrillers, Collins earned MVP honors at the CBA All-Star Game.
-Collins and head coach Bill Musselman, led the Thrillers to three consecutive CBA titles.
+He won CBA championships with the Thrillers in 1986 and 1987.

+Collins was selected to the All-CBA First Team in 1985 and 1986 and the Second Team in 1987.